GrieferAtWork/KOSmk3/README.md

    - KOSmk2 though it was a good idea to not include any way of caching directory contents, or have some way of loading INodes using only their number
    - Implementation of a <code>pread()</code> and <code>pwrite()</code> operator as basis of any INode now negates the need of intermediate and file streams (the FAT driver simply caches disk positions of file chunks)
    - Much better support for <code>O\_\*</code> flags, such as <code>O\_NONBLOCK</code>
- - Using exceptions, hardware-generated exceptions such as divide-by-zero, or overflow is possible
+ - Using exceptions, dealing with hardware-generated exceptions such as divide-by-zero, or overflow is possible

 ## Interesting, but potentially useless functions ##
  - VIO